emann615/Nessus-Essentials-Lab/README.md

 </br>
 </br>

+## Conclusion

-This lab demostrates the importance of schedueling reqular vulnerability scan agaisnt your networks and devices.
+This lab demostrates the importance of schedueling regular vulnerability scan agaisnt your networks and devices.
 It also shows how keeping your systems up to date with the latest patches can drastically reduce the number of vulnerabilities and increase your security posture.